Sex, Teens, and Everything in Between

 Shafia: Not everyone and every child have a loving relationship in their lives.

-Dr. Adam: what are some of you favorite, just generic tip that a parent can teach to a child.
+Dr. Adam: What are some of you favorite, just generic tips that a parent can teach to a child?

 Dr. Adam: That is awesome.
 That is so great.